nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    **Expected**: An error message is displayed in the Result Display.
 This is because a minimum of 1 optional field must be specified.

-5. `delete s/Applied s/Interviewing`
+5. `delete-field s/Applied s/Interviewing`

    **Expected**: An error message is displayed in the Result Display.
 This is because `Interviewing` is not a valid value for the `STATUS` field.

-6. `delete n/Google n/Meta s/Assessment s/Applied`
+6. `delete-field n/Google n/Meta s/Assessment s/Applied`

    **Expected**: Only the internship with company name `Google` and status `Applied` is deleted, because all the other internships do not have a matching field for both `CompanyName` and `Status`.

-7. `find s/Assessment s/Interview t/Android`
+7. `delete-field s/Assessment s/Interview t/Android`

    **Expected**: Only the internship with status `Assessment` and tag `Android` is deleted, because all the other internships do not have a matching field for both `Status` and `Tag`.